-High intensity exercise can be great, IF it is aligned with your personal goals and you have the movement skill and conditioning to do it.
+High intensity exercise can be great, if it is aligned with your personal goals, you allow for proper recovery and you have the movement skill and conditioning to do it.

-But the danger with movement avoidance is that it makes your pain and deconditioning even worse…
+But the danger with this type of movement avoidance is that it makes your pain and deconditioning even worse…

-These two extremes of ‘all or nothing’ neglects what we humans actually need the most: natural human movement.
+These two extremes of ‘all or nothing’ neglects what we physiologically need the most: natural human movement.

 Extremes of inactivity followed by sudden intense activity is not natural.

-The body also contributes far more to our lives than just movement.
-It plays a major role in our emotions, how we feel and our thought processes and decision making.
-Our mind and body are one and the same, the body is the brain!
-From our endocrine system to the brain in our gut.
+Movement plays a major role in our emotions, how we feel and our thought processes and decision making.
+Our mind and body are one and the same, the body is the brain and vice versa.